 Travel Friendly

-You can fold it quickly with one hand, toss it in the travel bag and gate-check or tuck it into a trunk — reviewers say it’s airplane-ready in many cases.
-It’s great for planes, trains, taxis and busy city streets, though the 17.4 lb frame and folded footprint mean it’s not the tiniest carry-on-style stroller for every airline’s overhead bin.
+You can fold it quickly with one hand, toss it in the travel bag and gate-check or tuck it into a trunk.
+Reviewers say it’s airplane-ready in many cases.
+Great for planes, trains, taxis and busy city streets.
+The 17.4 lb frame and folded footprint mean it’s not the tiniest carry-on-style stroller for every airline’s overhead bin.

 Child Friendly

 Your child gets a near-flat 175° recline for naps, a 5-point harness for security and an extendable UPF 50+ canopy with a rain cover for weather protection.
-It’s designed to grow with newborns into toddlerhood (specs list 0–36 months and a 40 lb max), but parents often add a stroller caddy or organizer if they need more storage.
+Suitable from birth through toddlerhood (specs list 0–36 months, 40 lb max).
+Parents often add a stroller caddy or organizer if they need more storage.

 Key Benefits

-- Lightweight and airplane friendly at about 17.4 Pounds
+- Lightweight and airplane friendly at about 17.4 lbs

 - One-hand, one-second fold for fast packing